Interstate 435 Kansas / Missouri

 Source: December 31, 2018 Interstate Route Log and Finders List

-The original Grandview Interchange consisted of wye interchanges linking I-435 with U.S. 71 to the south and left-hand ramps with U.S. 71 to the north.
-The current Three Trails Crossing interchange retains some of these elements such as the left-hand ramp to U.S. 71 north from I-435 east
+The original Grandview Interchange consisted of wye interchanges linking I-435 with U.S. 71 to the south and left side ramps with U.S. 71 to the north.
+The current Three Trails Crossing interchange retains some of these elements such as the left exit to U.S. 71 north from I-435 east

 The initial stretch of I-435 opened west of I-35 in Kansas was the section from Midland Drive (Exit 5) to K-32 (Exit 9).
 This was shown as complete on the 1981-82 Kansas Official Highway Map.